Volkswagen to cut 35,000 jobs by 2030 as part of restructuring plan | Autocar

 Volkswagen confirms the historic former Karmann factory in Osnabrück, which dates back to 1901 and was acquired by Volkswagen in 2009, and the Transparent Factory in Dresden, originally opened in 2002 to produce the now-discontinued Phaeton, will remain in operation, but they are planned to be repurposed in a bid to slash costs.

-Wards Auto understands Osnabrück will remain open until 2026 to fulfil a contract to produce the existing T-Roc Cabriolet.
+According to reports by Wards Auto, Osnabrück will remain open until 2026 to fulfil a contract to produce the existing T-Roc Cabriolet.
 It is claimed there are plans for a defence company to step in and preserve as many jobs at the plant as possible.

-The Dresden site has been earmarked to cease vehicle production.
+The Dresden site, where ID 3 models are currently manufactured, has been earmarked to cease vehicle production.
 In the future, it is expected to house a yet-to-be-confirmed Volkswagen-run technical operation.

 The announcement of the restructuring follows weeks of intense negotiations between Volkswagen management and worker representatives.
 The talks were prompted by Volkswagen Group CEO Oliver Blume’s earlier calls for dramatic measures to cut labour costs, citing Germany's high wages as a barrier to competing with key rivals.
 Blume had controversially proposed a 20 per cent wage reduction and warned that factory closures were essential for Volkswagen's long-term competitiveness.